 Increasing access to oxygen through normative policy change

-PATH is implementing a comprehensive approach to increase access to oxygen in low- and middle-income countries, including supporting normative policy change by the World Health Organization (WHO), helping strengthen markets for oxygen concentrators and pulse oximeters, raising awareness about the importance of oxygen through its HO2PE: Oxygen Gives Life campaign, partnering with the United for Oxygen alliance, and developing materials to help advocates and policymakers drive change at the national level.
+PATH is implementing a comprehensive approach to increase access to oxygen in low- and middle-income countries, including supporting normative policy change by the World Health Organization (WHO), helping strengthen markets for oxygen concentrators and pulse oximeters, raising awareness about the importance of oxygen through its HO2PE: Oxygen Gives Life campaign, partnering with the United for Oxygen alliance, and developing a suite of evidence-based materials to help advocates and policymakers drive change at the national level.

 Additional listing for oxygen on the WHO EML

 In collaboration with partners and expert advisers, PATH petitioned the WHO Model List of Essential Medicines (EML) secretariat to include an additional listing of oxygen as a medical gas, extending its use for the management of hypoxemia.
 Hypoxemia, or dangerously low levels of oxygen in the blood, can be fatal without oxygen therapy.
 Without oxygen, it would be next to impossible to treat hypoxemia resulting from conditions such as pneumonia, which is the leading cause of mortality in children under five.

 Previously, oxygen was listed only for use as an inhalational medicine in general anesthesia on the EML and EML for Children (EMLc).
 PATH reviewed the national essential medicines lists of 105 countries and found that approximately a third (31 percent) did not include oxygen and roughly half (48 percent) listed oxygen only by anesthetic indication.